-At the end of the funded project lifecycle, alongside toasting a job well done (a good beverage features highly in every stage of the cycle, we find) we use our skills, experience and understanding of the other four phases of the project to provide clients with robust, yet pragmatic, evaluations of their projects.
-That means honesty, brace yourselves!
+At the end of the funded project lifecycle, we use our skills, experience and understanding of the other four phases of the project to provide clients with robust, yet pragmatic, evaluations of their projects.

 Taking time to reflect and analyse in a clear, transparent and conscientious way allows us to learn and improve, and help you to do the same too.

 We have evaluated a number of projects and interventions for Prospect IP.
 Most recently, we have been contracted to provide the formal external evaluation of their ERDF funded project.
 Taking a holistic view of the project, we interviewed key project staff, project delivery partners and agents and surveyed the beneficiary audience.
 This gave us a complete view of the impact that the project had delivered both to the businesses to whom it was targeted, and to the region as a whole.